krasimir/demoit/README.md

 ![demoit](./demoit.png)

-# **Demoit** is a small tool for live coding exercises <!-- omit in toc -->
+# **Demoit** is a tiny JavaScript playground

 * No installation.
 * No server needed.
-Works offline.
+It works offline.
 * No building process.
-* Build-in babel transpilation
+Babel translates your code at runtime.
-* Supports external libs and styles.
+* Supports external libraries and styles.
 Like React for example.
 * Supports multiple demos with multiple code snippets.

 ## Demo :rocket: